 Another stipulation many banks place on people who earn bank bonuses is keeping their account open for a certain length of time.
 It might take 6 months to earn a bank bonus, but you might be required to keep that account open for 6 months or even twelve.

-It’s important to know what your bank is asking of you before you open an account.
+It’s important to know what your bank asks you before opening an account.

 Rule #6: Keep track of bank bonuses in a simple spreadsheet.